 Truly 100% Canadian Cultivated Lion's Mane mushroom (Hericium Erinaceus - Fruiting Body)

-Sustainably Cultivated in Canada.
+Sustainably Cultivated and organically grown in Canada.

 Ultrasonic extraction at low-temperature, high-speed, for 48 hours